abriljordan/threat_intel_aggregtor/README.md

 - Threat scores and confidence levels
 - Additional metadata

-Reports are stored in the `reports/` directory and can be accessed through both the web dashboard and CLI.
+Reports are stored in the `reports/` directory and can be accessed through the web dashboard.

 ## Contributing